Logo

 In each case the defendant must demonstrate that the characteristic was excessive when compared to that experienced by a reasonable person.

-S.2 requires the abnormality to be caused by an arrested or retarded development of the mind or any inherent causes or induced by disease of injury.
-This has been interpreted by the courts as meaning that the abnormality must be caused by an inside source and that outside factors causing the abnormality such as alcohol or drugs can not be taken into account unless the abnormality was as a result of the disease of alcoholism or drug addiction or long term damage caused by the intake of such intoxicants:
+This is an issue of causation - S. 1B Homicide Act 1957 states that an abnormality of the mental functioning provides an explanation for D's Conduct if it causes or is a significant contributory factor in causing D to carry out that conduct.
+This follows from the old law under S.2 Homicide Act 1957 which required the abnormality to be caused by an arrested or retarded development of the mind or any inherent causes or induced by disease or injury.
+This was interpreted by the courts as meaning that the abnormality must be caused by an inside source and that outside factors causing the abnormality such as alcohol or drugs could not be taken into account unless the abnormality was as a result of the disease of alcoholism or drug addiction or long term damage caused by the intake of such intoxicants:

 R v Wood [2009] 1 WLR 496 Case summary